navya26s/UNIT-2-/README.md

 # Adding an 'A' to STEM
-> I have no hesitation in saying we need to add the letter ‘A’…an education devoid of arts… is an empty, half-brain kind of education. - Howard Gardner, Harvard University education professor
+> * " I have no hesitation in saying we need to add the letter ‘A’…an education devoid of arts… is an empty, half-brain kind of education." *  - Howard Gardner, Harvard University education professor

 STEM stands for science, technology, engineering, and mathematics.